 The 1st arrondissement isn’t known for its sizzling nightlife scene.
 But Balagan’s bar is a go-to for an intimate but fun atmosphere late into the night.
-Much of its stylish crowd derive from its upscale Israeli-inspired restaurant, full of dynamic mezes, including: deconstructed kebab, muschen chicken (smoked chicken, crepe, onion sumak and herbs), and Jerusalem Cheesecake.
+Much of its stylish crowd swoop in from its upscale Israeli-inspired restaurant, full of dynamic mezes, including: deconstructed kebab, muschen chicken (smoked chicken, crepe, onion sumak and herbs) and Jerusalem Cheesecake.
 Balagan means “hullabaloo” in Hebrew, and it is certainly one of the most sought-after tables in the city, so reservation weeks in advance is needed.

 Le Fumoir – all-Swedish menu on Sunday nights

 6 Rue de l’Amiral de Coligny, 75001 Paris, France

 Another outstanding staple in the Louvre area is Le Fumoir, where food is consistently excellent and drinks are as classic as an oaky library.
 Le Fumoir is more than a restaurant, it’s also a salon de thé and a cocktail bar.
 The menu changes weekly according to each season, in addition to hints of Scandinavian influence thanks to chef Henrik Andersson’s Swedish roots.
 Weekend brunches are must-do’s if you’re staying in the area, if not, its Sunday Swedish dinner menu is also a Parisian fave.